Blendify/blender-manual/blender_docs/manual/interface/annotation_tool.rst

 The annotation tool is available in multiple editors.
 With it notes can be added to e.g. 3D objects or node setups.

-The annotation tool can be activated in the toolbar on the left side.
+The annotation tool can be activated in the Toolbar on the left side.
-It has a couple of subtools listed below.
+It has a couple of sub-tools listed below.

 Annotate
-   Draw freehand strokes in the main window.
+   Draw free-hand strokes in the main window.
 Annotate Line
    Click and drag to create a line.
 Annotate Polygon